P1G3s/Biligrep/README.md

 # Biligrep
-A command-line-tool to help ONLY grep dynamics and Download videos from Bilibili
+A command-line-tool that helps grep dynamics and ~~Download~~ play videos from Bilibili

 ### What purpose this tool serves
 - Nerf Dopamine

-### What it cant do
+### What it can not do
 - Choose video quality
-- Only original video dynamics will be shown, it currently disards all shared dynamics, pictures, article, etc.
+- Only video dynamics will be fetched, it currently disards all shared dynamics, pictures, articles, videos, etc.
-- Indicate the format it downloads (it seems to downlaod .flv at the moment)
+- ~~Indicate the format it downloads (it seems to downlaod .flv at the moment)~~

 ### Requirement
 - libncurses5-dev